‘Suits’ Season 6 Cast: Is Meghan Markle Planning To Quit Show For Prince Harry?

 Prince Harry And Meghan Markle’s Marriage Plans Can Be Vetoed By Queen Elizabeth

 That being said, this isn’t the first time that speculation over Markle’s future on Suits has surfaced.
 After the couple began dating last year, it was widely expected that Markle would quit the show following its sixth season in order to spend more time with her new love interest in London.
-However, in an interview with TV Line, when asked if any of the show’s major cast members would be leaving, creator Aaron Korsh quashed any speculation around Markle’s departure, saying “certainly not”.
+However, in an interview with TV Line, when asked if any of the show’s major cast members would be leaving, creator Aaron Korsh quashed any speculation around Markle’s departure, saying “certainly not.”

 However, in the few months since Korsh’s comments, there’s always the possibility that he and Markle have discussed the future of her character further.
 Markle is now reportedly very keen on leaving Suits and Toronto in order to spend more time with Prince Harry, who is currently fifth in line to the British throne.